English 347—Cognition & the Novel

 Canvas

 Course Description & Objectives: Neuroscience has infiltrated all the arts and art criticism: music, theatre, art, film, and literature.
-This course will introduce ways to read through a cognitive lens: drawing our attention to consciousness and the unconscious, narrative identity, human autonomy, the connection between emotion and cognition, trauma and traumatic memory, mental illness and cognitive disabilities, and other matters related to neuroscience and the brain.
-The emphasis of the course will be on literary analysis, but we will also explore both historical and scientific components, the ways these novels responded to the understanding of cognition in their day and how contemporary scientists are grappling with these same issues today.
+This course will introduce ways to read through a cognitive lens: drawing our attention to consciousness and the unconscious, narrative identity, human autonomy, the connection between emotion and cognition, trauma and traumatic memory, neurological illness and cognitive disabilities, and other matters related to neuroscience and the brain.
+The emphasis of the course will be on literary analysis, but we will also explore both historical and scientific components, the ways these novels responded to the understanding of cognition in their day and how contemporary scientists are grappling with these same issues.

 Novels

-Dracula, Bram Stoker.
-Norton Critical, 1996.
+, Bram Stoker.
+(1897) Norton Critical, 1996.

 The Secret Agent

-, Joseph Conrad.
+, (1907) Joseph Conrad.
 Penguin, 2007.

-Mrs. Dalloway, Virginia Woolf.
-Norton Critical, 2021
+To the Lighthouse, Virginia Woolf.
+(1927) Norton Critical, 2021

 Essays & Stories: